evolution of the rocky planets

 – Robert Anson Heinlein

-Read about evolutionary linguistics, music theory.
+Read about something new — linguistics, music theory, behavioral economics, entomology, dendrology, whatever.
 Have a conversation with someone you normally wouldn’t.
+Branch out.

-Volunteer your time to something that matters to you.
+Volunteer your time or donate to a cause that matters to you.

 Don’t be an insect.